| The Boland Group - Highlights of Mission Driven assignments:

 - CEO, who could lead the organization to a an even higher (national) level of excellence.
 After a 10 month search failed to surface a “game-changer”, the Board evaluated seven search firms before selecting TBG.
 We conducted a national search, presented candidates within 30 days, interviewed finalists within 60 days, and the successfully recruited CEO was on board in 90 days.

-- For a health and human services organization in the Midwest, the Board of Directors was looking for a
+- For a YMCA focused on early learning and literacy, the Board of Directors was looking for a

 - visionary but hands-on CEO, to help take the organization to the next level, in part by cultivating and leveraging collaborative partnerships with for-profit businesses, individuals, government agencies and other non-profits in the area to make highest and best use of the organization’s resources.